The string of frogs is an evergreen climbing plant, aptly named after its broad leaves that resemble the shape of a frog.

 Due to its humidity requirements, many growers prefer to place it in a terrarium that thrives beautifully.

-In any case, dropping the humidity levels below 50% can affect the plant’s growth and result in problems like stunted growth, wilting of the leaves, yellow and crispy leaves.
+In any case, dropping the humidity levels below 50% can affect the plant’s growth and result in problems like stunted growth, wilting of the leaves, and yellow and crispy leaves.

 To ensure that you are providing a proper humid environment for your plant, you can buy a hygrometer that shows the room’s humidity levels.